apache/trafficcontrol/docs/source/overview/traffic_vault.rst

 		- public key
 * URL Signing Keys

 As the name suggests, Traffic Vault is meant to be a "vault" of private keys that only certain users are allowed to access.
 In order to create, add, and retrieve keys a user must have administrative privileges.
-Keys can be created via the Traffic Ops UI, but they can only be retrieved via the Traffic Ops API.
+Keys can be created via the Traffic Portal UI, but they can only be retrieved via the Traffic Ops API.
 The keystore used by Traffic Vault is `Riak <http://basho.com/riak/>`_.
-Traffic ops accesses Riak via HTTPS on port 8088.
+Traffic Ops accesses Riak via HTTPS on port 8088.
 Traffic ops uses Riak's REST API with username/password authentication.
 Information on the API can be found `here <http://docs.basho.com/riak/latest/dev/references/http/>`_.